 Kilkenny’s Medieval Mile

-Upon the restoration of nearby St. Mary’s Cathedral, a short walk from Kilkenny Castle, Kilkenny’s Medieval Mile Trail was established.
+Upon the restoration of nearby St. Mary’s Cathedral, just a short walk from Kilkenny Castle, Kilkenny’s Medieval Mile Trail was established.
 Beginning at Kilkenny Castle, visit the Medieval Mile Museum which was created in the restored St. Mary’s Church, and walk down Kilkenny’s High Street.
-Stop off at Rothe House, the Smithwick’s Experience museum and finish your mile-long walk at St. Canice’s Cathedral round tower.
+Stop off at Rothe House and finish your mile-long walk at St. Canice’s Cathedral round tower.

 Find out more about Kilkenny Castle and the Medieval Mile Trail here: